 That said, many Vietnamese suppliers import certain materials, such as Velcro, from China.
 This can result in longer lead times when developing new samples.

-Overview of Clothing and Textiles Factories in Vietnam
+List of Clothing and Textiles Factories in Vietnam

 Below follows an overview of some of Vietnam’s leading clothing and textiles manufacturers.
 Keep in mind that some of these suppliers only work with larger brands.
 Further, we are not affiliated with any of these companies.

-Thai Son S.P Sewing Factory in Vietnam
+Thai Son S.P Sewing Factory

 Thai Son S.P Sewing Factory is one of the major sewing and clothing factories situated in Ho Chi Minh City, Vietnam.
-The factory is known for producing a wide range of garments using circular knitted fabrics and ladies dresses made with ponte roma fabric.
+The factory is known for producing a wide range of garments using circular knitted fabrics and ladies dresses made with Ponte Roma fabric.

-Established in 1985 as a family owned business, the factory currently has more than 600 employees and 883 advanced machines.
+Established in 1985 as a family-owned business, the factory currently has more than 600 employees and 883 advanced machines.
 The current director of the company is Mr. Thai Van Thanh.

 They produce garments for men, women, and children (dresses, sportswear, T-shirts, and outerwear).
 Some of their other services, products, and production abilities include: